 The key, defining characteristic for a community foundation was redefined away from scale (assets and size of community) and was refocused on the sound management of the foundation, the core services provided no matter what its size, and the good it was returning to the community it served.

 CMF’s proactive interest encouraged the Charles Stewart Mott Foundation to consider and to later fund technical assistance for development of community foundations throughout Michigan.
 The technical assistance grants were given as companion grants to the W.K.
 Kellogg Foundation challenge to develop community foundations and youth grantmaking committees.

 Historical Document: See the Council of Michigan Foundations Annual Report for 1988 – 1989 to read about the technical assistance grants made to community foundations and the Michigan Community Foundation Tax Credit.

-In 1988, the community foundation members of the Council of Michigan Foundations (CMF) agreed to jointly ask the W.K.
+In 1988, CMF’s community foundation members agreed to jointly ask the W.K.
 Kellogg Foundation for a challenge grant pilot program that would help them to grow their permanent unrestricted and field-of-interest endowment funds.
 The Kellogg Foundation responded with interest, provided that the community foundations could find a way to engage young people as grantmakers.
 The resulting project, the Michigan Community Foundations’ Youth Project (MCFYP), had two major components: 1) the development of community foundations and 2) the engagement of youth.

 Video: Watch leaders discuss the development of community foundations in Michigan.